Licel-GmbH/Licel_TCPIP_Python/docs/source/examples/powermeter/powermeter.rst

         --port      command socket port number, (default 2055) --acq       desired number of acquisitions
-        --channel   Selects the ADC channel for the data acquisition. channel can either be 0 for photodiode or 2 for powermeter. (defaule 0)
+        --channel   Selects the ADC channel for the data acquisition. channel can either be 0 for photodiode or 2 for powermeter. (default 0)

 The powermeter can be operate in 2 modes :